ululazmi41/2023_flutter_latlong_location/README.md

 # Running the App
 - When starting, the app will ask for permission
-- After granted, the app will show "Waiting..." until the latitude and longitude of the user is collected
+- After being granted, the app will show "Waiting..." until the latitude and longitude of the user is collected
 - Then, the "Locate Me" button will be enabled
-- It will show your current location, but it might be inaccurate
+- It will show your current location, but might be inaccurate